memespring/wiki-platformland-content/adoption.md

 Use the early adopters to show capability and build trust.

+Everybody want's to be second, not first.
+So, give the 1st user VIP treatment.

 ## Growing within an organsiation

 Once a platform or register has been adoption bny one team in an organisation, it is likely that others will adopt it too.
 This is partly because of trust, partly because any contractural problems will likely haev been solved.